Why conduct an Occupational Risk Assessment?

 What must be identified during a risk assessment?

-When conducting a risk assessment, a systematic approach is used to identify health hazards.
+When conducting an occupational risk assessment in the workplace, a systematic approach is used to identify health hazards.

 The risk assessment is valid for two years if no process or structure changes are made within that period.
 If any changes take place, the risk assessment should be re-evaluated.